-Based on the true story of her great uncle and freedom fighter Dinesh Gupta, Lions and Tigers is premiering in August 2017.
+Based on the true story of her great uncle and freedom fighter Dinesh Gupta, Lions and Tigers premiered in August 2017.
 This dramatically relevant and authentic story is set against the backdrop of negotiations between the leaders of the Indian National Congress; the future Prime Minister Nehru wavers between his respect for Gandhi’s non-violence and his admiration for the youthful fervour of the militant Bengali nationalist, Subhas Chandra Bose.

-Lions and Tigers is part of the Festival of Independence at Shakespeare’s Globe.
 As we mark 70 years since Indian independence, this festival of theatre, music, poetry, comedy and dance shines a light on the fight for personal, political and artistic freedom.

 An interview Tanika Gupta: ‘My great uncle’s remarkable story made me want to write – WhatsOnStage

 A passion from within: Tanika Gupta on her new play about the fight for Indian Independence – Shakespeare’s Globe

 “A beguiling mixture of youthful warmth and timeless defiance” – The Evening Standard ⭐⭐⭐⭐